Jennifer Sawan, September 15, 2021

 Advisor360° was recently honored among ThinkAdvisor’s inaugural LUMINARIES Class of 2021—a new award recognizing top-performing wealth management industry participants—for our FinTech and innovation with Unified Data Fabric™ (UDF).
 I spoke with Michele Doyle, Vice President, Enterprise Data & Analytics at Advisor360°, about what this award means for the firm, what UDF can do for broker-dealers, and the latest trends in data processing.

 Our entire company is delighted to be among such a distinguished group who are pushing the industry forward.
 The team has been dedicated to developing an innovative way to create efficiencies in back-end data processing to aid digital transformation initiatives.
 We’re honored to be recognized.

-You may also be interested in: The Realities of Build-Buy-Integrate (and Why Software Development is Hard)
+You may also be interested in: The realities of build-buy-integrate

 Jennifer Sawan focuses on leading platform engagement inside of and outside of Advisor360°; helping employees better understand our platform and leveraging tools and data to enable those outside of Advisor360° to do the same.